Valenplayer3000/Cal-Web-Rewrited/README.md

 # Math.js
  A new, simple, easy to use caluator!
 ### What this is???
- This a calauator, man.
+ This a calaculator, man.
 This simple , its easy to use this calulator
  #### Changelog
 ##### 0.3
 > New amination and warpper!